open-AIMS/ereefs-documentation/README.md

 ![scenario-task-processing-default](./charts/scenario_task-processing_default.png)

-**JJ: This chart disagrees with the message-flow diagram. message-flow seems to suggest that it is JobTerminator that posts to the job-complete topic.
-However this chart shows TaskHandlerController being the one to change MongoDB to status COMPLETE once all tasks are finished (See the bottom of the chart).
-Also, in the [Job subsection of Status Descriptions](#job-1), it says that job status COMPLETE "can only be set by JobTerminator", however this chart shows that TaskHandlerController run `updateJobStatus(compelete)`.
+**JJ: This chart disagrees with the message-flow diagram. message-flow seems to suggest that it is `JobTerminator` that posts to the `job-complete` topic and in the [Job subsection of Status Descriptions](#job-1), it says that job status COMPLETE "can only be set by JobTerminator".
+However this chart shows TaskHandlerController being the one to change
+MongoDB to status COMPLETE once all tasks are finished by running `updateJobStatus(compelete)`(See the bottom of the chart)**

-Maybe the message-flow diagram should be changed to show TaskHandlerController being the one to change MongoDB. `task-finished` triggers `JobTerminator`, however this chart doesn't show `JobTerminator` doing anything after that, so if that's the case, then why is it triggered?.
+**JJ: `task-finished` triggers `JobTerminator`, however this chart doesn't show `JobTerminator` doing anything after that, so if that's the case, then why is it triggered?.**
 GL: Good attention to details.
 I don't know enough about those processes.
 We should discuss this with Marc**

 ### <a name="extraction-request-status"></a>Extraction-Request